gomorpheus/morpheus-apidoc/source/includes/_layouts.md

 supportsConvertToManaged | N | Can be used to enable / disable the supports convert to managed.
-Default is off memoryRequirement | N | Memory requirement in megabytes provisionTypeCode | Y | Provision type code provisionType.id | N | Provision type ID, can be used instead of `provisionTypeCode`. containerTypes | N | Array of layout node type IDs, see [Node Types](#node-types) optionTypes | N | Array of layout option type IDs, see [Option Types](#option-types) specTemplates | N | Array of layout spec template IDs, see [Spec Templates](#spec-templates)
+Default is off memoryRequirement | N | Memory requirement in megabytes provisionTypeCode | Y | Provision type code containerTypes | N | Array of layout node type IDs, see [Node Types](#node-types) optionTypes | N | Array of layout option type IDs, see [Option Types](#option-types) specTemplates | N | Array of layout spec template IDs, see [Spec Templates](#spec-templates)